About Us

 -

-Trinidad Eats and Drinks (Current Exhibit)
+Trinidad Eats and Drinks

 The Heritage Room features an exhibit on the restaurants, saloons, grocery stores and smokehouses in Trinidad’s past.
 The Big Four, Pinkham’s Saloon, Rocco’s Saloon, Katy’s…